-The Millsaps Great Topics Seminars: Studies in the Humanities and Sciences are designed for serious lifelong learners as well as corporate and professional leaders and community volunteers/activists in the Jackson metropolitan area.
-These seminars provide opportunities for serious engagement with intellectual issues affecting society and the individual.
-More than 330 leaders have taken our seminars since they were established in 1988.
+The Millsaps Great Topics Seminars: Studies in the Humanities and Sciences are designed for serious lifelong learners who hold a baccalaureate degree or its equivalent.
+The seminars provide opportunities for serious engagement with intellectual issues affecting society and the individual.
+More than 330 leaders have participated in our seminars since they were established in 1988.

-Participants are selected for their interest and/or expertise in a particular topic as well as accomplishments or recognized leadership potential and the age, gender, and the ethnic diversity they provide the group.
-They are encouraged through collaborative learning techniques to develop a greater capacity for analysis and synthesis of ideas, critical thinking, oral and written communication, and appreciation for the values inherent in our institutions and practices, including historical and literature components.
-The Great Topics Seminars require extensive reading assignments and informal reflective writing of all participants.
+Participants are encouraged through collaborative learning techniques to develop a greater capacity for analysis and synthesis of ideas, critical thinking, oral and written communication, and appreciation for the values inherent in our institutions and practices, including historical and literature components.

-Leadership Seminars in the Humanities were begun in 1988 with a grant from the National Endowment for the Humanities.
-Their continuation is made possible in part by the generous support of Millsaps College and former seminar participants.
+Leadership Seminars in the Humanities were begun in 1988 through a grant from the National Endowment for the Humanities.
+Their continuation is made possible in part by the generous support of Millsaps College and by the support of former seminar participants.
 To better reflect the current philosophy of these seminars, the name has been changed to Millsaps Great Topics Seminars: Studies in the Humanities and Sciences.